 Falabella is based in Chile and reportedly has over 90 department stores located in Argentina, Chile, Colombia and Peru.
 In Colombia, Falabella has 25 stores located in 11 cities.
 And in Medellín, Falabella only has two stores, which are located in the San Diego and Santafé malls.

 Falabella frequently has sales of computers and tablets listed on their website.

 In Colombia, you can also find iShop stores that specialize in Apple products.
-In Medellín you can find iShop in the Santafé and Los Molinos malls.
-There are also iShop stores found in Bogotá and Cali.
+In Medellín you can find iShop in the Santafé, Los Molinos and Viva Envigado malls.
+In addition, there are iShop stores found in Bogotá and Cali.

 Also, iShop sometimes has sales listed on their website.

 Jumbo is a large supermarket that also sells appliances, computers and tablets and other electronics, clothes, home furnishings, kitchen items, and many other things.
 A Jumbo is similar to a Walmart or Target in the US.